Kacman62/MoonBeam-Midi-Keyboard/README.md

 # MoonBeam-Midi-Keyboard
 A Midi Keyboard following the hack club guide, with slight upgrades and a focus on case and silkscreen design.

-#Features
+# Features

--25 multiplexed piano style keys
+- 25 multiplexed piano style keys

--Support for up to 5 notes at the same time
+- Support for up to 5 notes at the same time

--3 Analog sliders for volume pitch and vibrato
+- 3 Analog sliders for volume pitch and vibrato

--OLED display and 2 rotary encoders with a custom code base
+- OLED display and 2 rotary encoders with a custom code base

--Sound synthesis using the Mozzi audio library
+- Sound synthesis using the Mozzi audio library

--4 different wave forms
+- 4 different wave forms

--Custom ADSR editing
+- Custom ADSR editing

--Oscilloscope style waveform viewer
+- Oscilloscope style waveform viewer

--Toggleable speakler and headphone out
+- Toggleable speakler and headphone out

--And more planed features for the future!
+- And more planed features for the future!

 # Initial Idea
 After reading the guide from Hack club and others online to make a MIDI keyboard, it seemed like a great idea.
 After more reaserch though I wanted a standalone synthesizer that does not need a computer and couldn't find many examples online.
 This seemed like it would be easy enough so I decided to do it myself